BioDT/uc-ces/biodiversity_model/readme.md

 singularity exec --bind "$PWD" /projappl/project_465000357/simonrolph/ces-biodiversity_0.1.0.sif Rscript run_biodiversity_model.R 5334220 outputs/maps outputs/reports 5
 ```

+This script is assuming the `.sif` file is avaialable in the same location as noted earlier.
 You can then submit the job using

 ```
 sbatch submit_single_demo.sh